laurivosandi/certidude/README.rst

 Following usecases are covered:

+* I am a sysadmin.
+Employees with different operating systems need to access internal network services over OpenVPN.
+  I want to provide web interface for submitting the certificate signing request online.
+  I want to get notified via e-mail when a user submits a certificate.
+  Once I have signed the certificate I want the user to have easy way to download the signed certificate from the same web interface.
+  Request submission and signing has to be visible in the web interface immediately.
+Common name is set to username.

-I am a sysadmin.
-I want to allow my Ubuntu roadwarriors to connect to network services at headquarters via OpenVPN.
+* I am a sysadmin.
+I want to allow my Ubuntu roadwarriors to connect to network services at headquarters via IPSec.
   I want to make use of domain membership trust to automatically sign the certificates.
   Common name is set to computers hostname without the domain suffix.
   NetworkManager integration is necessary so the user can see the VPN connection state.
   Software installation and one simple configuration file should suffice to get up and running.

-I am a sysadmin.
-Employees with different operating systems need to access internal network services over IPSec.
-I want to provide web interface for submitting the certificate signing request online.
-I want to get notified via e-mail when a user submits a certificate.
-Once I have signed the certificate I want the user to have easy way to download the signed certificate from the same web interface.
-Common name is set to username.

-I am a sysadmin.
+* I am a sysadmin.
 Employees need to get access to intranet wiki using HTTPS certificates possibly with multiple devices.
   Common name is set to username@device-identifier.
   The user logs in using domain account in the web interface and can automatically retrieve a P12 bundle which can be installed on her Android device.

+Future usecases:

+* I want to store the private key of my CA on a SmartCard.
+  I want to make use of it while I log in to my CA web interface.
+  When I am asked to sign a certificate I have to enter PIN code to unlock the SmartCard.

 Features